m1nl/icepi-zero-c64/README.md

 - SpeedLink COMPETITION PRO Extra USB Joystick
 - Logitech Keyboard with Logitech Unifying Receiver

-Other USB HID devices should generally work as well.
+Other low-speed and full-speed USB 2.0 HID devices should generally work as well.
 However, avoid combo devices that include built-in USB hub functionality.
 Each port supports only a single device, as it has a separate USB soft controller attached to it.

 ## Building